OAuth: oAuth 1.0

-OAuth 2.0
+oAuth 2.0

-In January 2013, the Internet Engineering Task Force published a threat model for OAuth 2.0.
+In January 2013, the Internet Engineering Task Force published a threat model for oAuth 2.0.
 Among the threats outlined is one called "Open Redirector"; in early 2014, a variant of this was described under the name "Covert Redirect" by Wang Jing.

-OAuth 2.0 has been analyzed using formal web protocol analysis.
+oAuth 2.0 has been analyzed using formal web protocol analysis.
 This analysis revealed that in setups with multiple authorization servers, one of which is behaving maliciously, clients can become confused about the authorization server to use and may forward secrets to the malicious authorization server (AS Mix-Up Attack).
-This prompted the creation of a new best current practice internet draft that sets out to define a new security standard for OAuth 2.0.
-Assuming a fix against the AS Mix-Up Attack in place, the security of OAuth 2.0 has been proven under strong attacker models using formal analysis.
+This prompted the creation of a new best current practice internet draft that sets out to define a new security standard for oAuth 2.0.
+Assuming a fix against the AS Mix-Up Attack in place, the security of oAuth 2.0 has been proven under strong attacker models using formal analysis.

-One implementation of OAuth 2.0 with numerous security flaws has been exposed.
+One implementation of oAuth 2.0 with numerous security flaws has been exposed.

-In April and May 2017, about one million users of Gmail (less than 0.1% of users as of May 2017) were targeted by an OAuth-based phishing attack, receiving an email purporting to be from a colleague, employer or friend wanting to share a document on Google Docs.
+In April and May 2017, about one million users of Gmail (less than 0.1% of users as of May 2017) were targeted by an oAuth-based phishing attack, receiving an email purporting to be from a colleague, employer or friend wanting to share a document on Google Docs.
 Those who clicked on the link within the email were directed to sign in and allow a potentially malicious third-party program called "Google Apps" to access their "email account, contacts and online documents".
 Within "approximately one hour", the phishing attack was stopped by Google, who advised those who had given "Google Apps" access to their email to revoke such access and change their passwords.

-In the draft of OAuth 2.1 the use of the PKCE (RFC 7636) extension for native apps has been recommended to all kinds of OAuth clients, including web applications and other confidential clients in order to prevent malicious browser extensions from performing OAuth 2.0 code injection attacks.
+In the draft of oAuth 2.1 the use of the PKCE (RFC-7636) extension for native apps has been recommended to all kinds of oAuth clients, including web applications and other confidential clients in order to prevent malicious browser extensions from performing oAuth 2.0 code injection attacks.

 Types

-OAuth framework specifies several grant types for different use cases.
-Some of the most common OAuth grant types are:
+An access token is provided through the granting of "authorization grant" or "authorization flow".
+The oAuth framework specifies several grant types for different use cases.
+Some of the most common oAuth grant types are: